12 Things I Wish I knew When I Started Writing Books

 6) Talent is not enough

-Take-away: Set aside an hour a week to learn more about writing, whether that’s a free class on YouTube, completing writing prompts, or learning from other authors.
+Take-away: Set aside an hour a week to learn more about writing, whether that’s a free class online, completing writing prompts, or learning from other authors.

 7) Consistency is critical